sirajperson/falcon-cpp-python/README.md

 ## High-level API

-The high-level API provides a simple managed interface through the `Llama` class.
+The high-level API provides a simple managed interface through the `Falcon` class.

 Below is a short example demonstrating how to use the high-level API to generate text: